 a.
-Location: Jacksonville, Floridab.
-Contact: Don Eshelman, CPc.
-Phone Number: (904) 394-7298
+Location: Pensacola, Floridab.
+Contact: Brian Barr, CP

+c.
+Phone Number: (850) 492-8325

 - A. Examine the Contract Documents to become familiar with Project requirements and to discover conditions in systems designs that may preclude proper TAB of systems and equipment. - B. Examine installed systems for balancing devices, such as test ports, gage cocks, thermometer wells, flow-control devices, balancing valves and fittings, and manual volume dampers.
-Verify that locations of these balancing devices are applicable for intended purpose and are accessible. - C. Examine the approved submittals for HVAC systems and equipment. - D. Examine design data including HVAC system descriptions, statements of design assumptions for environmental conditions and systems output, and statements of philosophies and assumptions about HVAC system and equipment controls. - E. Examine ceiling plenums and underfloor air plenums used for supply, return, or relief air to verify that they are properly separated from adjacent areas.
-Verify that penetrations in plenum walls are sealed and fire-stopped if required. - F. Examine equipment performance data including fan and pump curves.
+Verify that locations of these balancing devices are applicable for intended purpose and are accessible. - C. Examine the approved submittals for HVAC systems and equipment. - D. Examine design data including HVAC system descriptions, statements of design assumptions for environmental conditions and systems output, and statements of philosophies and assumptions about HVAC system and equipment controls. - E. Examine ceiling plenums used for supply, return, or relief air to verify that they are properly separated from adjacent areas.
+Verify that penetrations in plenum walls are sealed and firestopped if required. - F. Examine equipment performance data including fan and pump curves.

-- 1. Relate performance data to Project conditions and requirements, including system effects that can create undesired or unpredicted conditions that cause reduced capacities in all or part of a system. - G. Examine system and equipment installations and verify that field quality-control testing, cleaning, and adjusting specified in individual Sections have been performed. - H. Examine test reports specified in individual system and equipment Sections. - I. Examine HVAC equipment and verify that bearings are greased, belts are aligned and tight, filters are clean, and equipment with functioning controls is ready for operation. - J. Examine control valves for proper installation for their intended function of throttling, diverting, or mixing fluid flows. - K. Examine heat-transfer coils for correct piping connections and for clean and straight fins. - L. Examine operating safety interlocks and controls on HVAC equipment. - M. Report deficiencies discovered before and during performance of TAB procedures.
+- Relate performance data to Project conditions and requirements, including system effects that can create undesired or unpredicted conditions that cause reduced capacities in all or part of a system. - G. Examine system and equipment installations and verify that field quality-control testing, cleaning, and adjusting specified in individual Sections have been performed. - H. Examine test reports specified in individual system and equipment Sections. - I. Examine HVAC equipment and verify that bearings are greased, belts are aligned and tight, filters are clean, and equipment with functioning controls is ready for operation. - J. Examine terminal units, such as variable-air-volume boxes, and verify that they are accessible and their controls are connected and functioning. - K. Examine strainers.
+Verify that startup screens have been replaced by permanent screens with indicated perforations. - L. Examine control valves for proper installation for their intended function of throttling, diverting, or mixing fluid flows. - M. Examine heat-transfer coils for correct piping connections and for clean and straight fins. - N. Examine system pumps to ensure absence of entrained air in the suction piping. - O. Examine operating safety interlocks and controls on HVAC equipment. - P. Report deficiencies discovered before and during performance of TAB procedures.
 Observe and record system reactions to changes in conditions.
 Record default set points if different from indicated values.

 - A. Prepare a TAB plan that includes the following: - 1.
 Equipment and systems to be tested. - 2.
 Strategies and step-by-step procedures for balancing the systems. - 3.
 Instrumentation to be used. - 4.
 Project specific forms with specific identification for all equipment and systems.
 Project specific forms shall include design data for all equipment and systems to be tested and descriptions of any other necessary supporting data required in the final report that will be included (i.e. fan/pump curves, layout drawings, balancing valve charts, etc). - B. Perform system-readiness checks of HVAC systems and equipment to verify system readiness for TAB work.
 Include, at a minimum, the following: - 1.
 Airside: - a.
 Verify that leakage and pressure tests on air distribution systems have been satisfactorily completed. - b.
 Duct systems are complete with terminals installed. - c.
 Volume, smoke, and fire dampers are open and functional. - d.
 Clean filters are installed. - e.
-Fans are operating, free of vibration, and rotating in correct direction. - f.
-Automatic temperature-control systems are operational. - g.
-Ceilings are installed. - h.
-Windows and doors are installed. - i.
+Fans are operating, free of vibration, and rotating in correct direction.

+- f.
+Variable-frequency controllers' startup is complete and safeties are verified. - g.
+Automatic temperature-control systems are operational. - h.
+Ceilings are installed. - i.
+Windows and doors are installed. - j.
 Suitable access to balancing devices and equipment is provided.

-3.4 GENERAL PROCEDURES FOR TESTING AND BALANCING
+3.04 GENERAL PROCEDURES FOR TESTING AND BALANCING